Moddable-OpenSource/moddable/documentation/devices/nrf52.md

 <a id="bootloader"></a>
 ## Bootloader

-Applications using the Moddable SDK running on the nrf52 SoC typically use a modified [Adafruit nRF52 Bootloader](https://github.com/Moddable-OpenSource/Adafruit_nRF52_Bootloader) that supports the UF2 file format for flashing firmware to a device.
+Applications using the Moddable SDK running on the nRF52 SoC typically use a modified [Adafruit nRF52 Bootloader](https://github.com/Moddable-OpenSource/Adafruit_nRF52_Bootloader) that supports the UF2 file format for flashing firmware to a device.

 ### Programming mode

-Moddable tools will put the device into programming mode automatically if the device has been programmed with a debug version of an app.
+If the device has a debug build of a Moddable SDK app installed, the Moddable tools can automatically set the device to programming mode so you do not have to manually reset the board.

 Otherwise **double-tap** the reset button on the device to put it into programming mode.
-The on-board LED will blink every second and a USB disk named **MODDABLE4** will appear on your desktop.
+The on-board LED blinks every second and a USB disk named **MODDABLE4** appears on your desktop.

-Drag a `.uf2` file to the device to program it.
+Drag a `.uf2` file to the **MODDABLE4** disk to program it.

-> Note: The bootloader can be updated in a similar fashion.
+> Note: The bootloader can be updated in the same way.

-> Note: When the device has a debug version of a Moddable app loaded on it, the Moddable tools can set the device to auto-program so you do not have to reset the board.

 <a id="install-bootloader"></a>
 ### Installing the bootloader